ClickCease

 Clean your house thoroughly and declutter every room.
 Pack away personal items and excess furniture so buyers can envision themselves living there.

-Even if your house needs major work, it should still feel welcoming and well-maintained.
+Even if your house needs significant work, it should feel welcoming and well-maintained.

-Write a listing description that’s honest about repairs needed but emphasizes your home’s potential and positive features.
+Write a listing description that is honest about repairs needed but emphasizes your home’s potential and positive features.

 Step 5: Handle Negotiations and Closing